 Based on a review of exploration and evaluation expenditure capitalised to each area of interest, a material component of exploration and evaluation expenditure has been written off in the current reporting period.
-The expenditure written off relates to those areas of interest where the capitalised exploration and evaluation expenditure is not supportable to be carried forward into future reporting periods.
+The expenditure written off relates to those areas where the capitalised expenditure is not supportable to be carried forward.